muchirijane/learning-code-through-github-repos/README.md

 <br>
 <br>

+#### Design resource
+- [Design_Resources_For_Developers ](https://github.com/bradtraversy/design-resources-for-developers) - This is for all the developers for the design resources they need.

 #### Html resources

 - [Awesome Html5 resources](https://github.com/diegocard/awesome-html5) - This a github repo created to put all the Html5 resources you would need.
 You will get to learn about accessibility, Semantics, DOM Management, Progressive web apps, Html books and more.